It’s far worse than you think, and getting worser.

 Drought flood drought as wildfires cross Carolinas

+Weather whiplash continues to take it’s tool in the Carolinas.
 Evacuations continues amidst an emergency evacuation from wildfires in North and South Carolina.